Tishka17/aiogram_dialog/docs/widgets.rst

 Some of the widgets are stateful.
 They have some state which is affected by on user clicks.

-On of such widgets is **Checkbox**.
+One of such widgets is **Checkbox**.
 It can be in checked and unchecked state represented by two texts.
 On each click it inverses its state.

 If a dialog with checkbox is visible, you can check its state by calling ``is_checked`` method and change it calling ``set_checked``